hawkinsw/CPPTimes/OOPIntro2.md

         AMG wills_amg{};
 ```

-To be clear (again!), `AMG` is the type (in the same way that `int` is the type or `char` is the type). `wills_amg` is the object (or instance) of that type.
-It's the difference between the script for a play and the actual performance.
-It's the difference between a house's blueprint and the house itself (or houses, if you think of a planned community).
-It's the difference between the rubber stamp and the imprints it leaves on the paper.
+To be clear (again!), `AMG` is the type (in the same way that `int` is a type or `char` is a type). `wills_amg` is the object (or instance) of that type.

+The difference between an instance and a type, to reiterate what was discussed in the [previous issue](./OOPIntro.md), is like the difference between the script for a play and the actual performance.
+Or the difference between a house's blueprint and the house itself (or houses, if you think of a planned community).
+Or the difference between the rubber stamp and the imprints it leaves on the paper.
 I think that you get the point!

 Take a second to think about the values of each of the members of `wills_amg` at this point in the program.
 Do they have values?
 Why, or why not?